SURGE-NeuroTech-Club/AlphaWar/README.md

      `
      pip install -r requirements.txt
      `
-   - `alphaWAR.py` is the working version of the game.

-3. **Connect the OpenBCI boards:**
-   - For **Mac** users:
-     1. Open `System Information` and locate the OpenBCI board under **USB**.
-     2. Copy the serial number and update it in the code on lines 88–89.
-   - For **Windows** users:
-     1. Open **Device Manager** and find the OpenBCI board under **Ports (COM & LPT)**.
-     2. Update the serial number in the code on lines 88–89.

-4. **Run the game:**
+3. **Run the game:**
-   `
-   python alphaWAR.py --duration <duration_in_seconds> --epoch_duration <epoch_duration_in_seconds>
-   `
-   - Turn down your speaker volume.
-The game uses sound cues!
+   - Open the script to adjust player names, epoch_duration, or normalization method.
+   - Run the script

 ## How It Works

-1. Two OpenBCI boards are connected to the computer using the BrainFlow library.
+1. Two OpenBCI boards are connected to the computer using a custom class built off the BrainFlow library.
 2. Players wear EEG headsets, and the game measures their **alpha wave** activity (8-12 Hz) during each epoch.
-3. The player with higher alpha power pulls the virtual rope towards their side.
+3. The player with higher alpha power pulls the virtual rope *towards* their side.
 4. The game ends when the rope reaches one player’s side, determining the winner.
-5. Sound effects indicate the rope’s position, providing additional feedback.

 ## Game Controls